cgarbin/cgarbin.github.io/_posts/2022-09-19-writing-good-jupyter-notebooks.md

 1. Explain why specific numbers were chosen (the assumptions behind them).
 1. Explain what the code blocks are doing.

-In the following figure, we explain why we are removing all employees that are 66 or older and add a reference to back up our decision (the hyperlink in the text).
-We also explain what this piece of code is doing in detail.
+The following figure shows how we explain why we are removing all employees that are 66 or older and add a reference to back up our decision (the hyperlink in the text).
+We also explain why we think this is a good decision.

 ![Step 3 - Making data cleanup more explicit](/images/2022-09-19/step-3.drawio.png){: .align-center style="width:66%;"}

+Why should we document decisions to this level of detail?
+One reason is to remember why we made them.
+But, more importantly, **we, the data scientists, may not be the domain experts**.
+In this example, the domain experts are the HR and legal departments.
+We need to engage them to validate our decisions.
+Documenting to this level of detail **invites a dicussion with the domain experts to validate the decisions**.
+{: .notice}

 [This is the reworked notebook](https://github.com/fau-masters-collected-works-cgarbin/writing-good-jupyter-notebooks/blob/master/salary-discrimination-by-gender-step-3.ipynb).